 Every now and then, we get a little crazy with breakfast and think outside the cereal box.
 This time, Justin decided he wanted to make a Greek omelet for himself.
 We had some spinach leftover from another dinner, so he was looking for something to make with it, and decided to experiment.

 Start by getting your omelet fillings ready.
-Make sure the feta cheese is crumbled well enough, slice up the olives, and chop the spinach.
+Make sure the feta cheese is crumbled well enough, slice up the olives and tomatoes, and chop the spinach.

 Once the pan is warm, pour the egg mixture in and let it cook most of the way through.